wbcmedia/wbcmedia.github.io/2026/draft.md

 # The Exorcist

+- [ ] Do the ghosts walk in talking about the weather?
+- [ ] Does Diane start with the wrong music "oh, that's for my hypnotherapy, hang on."

-- Freddie, Mrs Buttermuffin, Barclay and Barclay and Candice are all onstage dressed for aerobics
+- Freddie, Mrs Buttermuffin, Barclay and Barclay, Mrs Tripps and Candice are all onstage dressed for aerobics
 - Diane is at the front setting up a large ghetto-blaster
 - The ghosts are also about to participate